NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/network-connection.md

 # Extending the `NetworkConnection`

-The first thing we'll do is adding the `myAccount` property to the `NetworkConnection` object, which is returned by `network.connect()`.
+Let's start by adding the `myAccount` property to the `NetworkConnection` object returned by `network.connect()`.

 ## Defining a network Hook Handler

-To add a network property to the `NetworkConnection` object, we'll use a network hook handler.
+To add a network property to the `NetworkConnection` object, we'll use a network Hook Handler.

 The template already comes with the `packages/plugin/src/hooks/network.ts` file, so we'll replace its contents with this: